Frequently Asked Questions

 The Iceland Writers Retreat was founded by writers for writers.
 The focus of our program is to help you work on developing your writing, to introduce you to well-known writers, to give you the opportunity to mingle with like-minded people, and to introduce you to Iceland’s rich literary culture.
 There is no specific time dedicated in the schedule for you to pitch your book to agents or publishers, although of course there will be plenty of chances to network.

-The five workshops you attend will be small groups of a maximum of 15 people with one writer.
-Our writers will also be attending the cultural tours, receptions and meals, so there will be plenty of time to mingle.
+The workshops you attend will be small groups of a maximum of 15 people with one writer.
+Our writers will also be attending the cultural tours, receptions, and meals, so there will be plenty of time to mingle.

 Your trip to Iceland

-You may also wish to consider signing up for our “Relax, Read & Write” extension, which includes two group dinners and an open mike night for participants to read from their work.
+You may also wish to consider staying for our Relax & Write extension, which includes two group dinners and an open mic night for participants to read from their work.

-We’ll send you a detailed welcome kit upon registration that includes plenty of handy tips and links on travelling to Iceland.
-If you decide to purchase a tour to the famous Blue Lagoon, or make a visit to one of the capital’s outdoor geothermal swimming pools (and we highly recommend this), you should bring a bathing suit with you.
-Don’t worry if you forget, though; you can always rent one.
-And of course just drop us a line if you have any further questions!
+Pack a bathing suit if you'd like to visit hot springs or one of the capital’s outdoor geothermal swimming pools (and we highly recommend this).
+Don’t worry if you forget, though, since you can always rent one!
+And of course just drop us a line if you have any further questions.

-Things kick off later in the afternoon on Wed (around 5 p.m.), so if you’re arriving from North America you’ll have most of the day to relax and even take a nap.
-If your flight is from Europe it will depend on the arrival time of your flight, but you should be fine with an afternoon arrival.
+Things kick off around 5 p.m. on Wednesday, April 23, 2025, so if you’re arriving from North America you’ll have most of the day to relax.
+If your flight is from Europe, it will depend on the arrival time of your flight, but you should be fine with an afternoon arrival.
 The only event on the first day is the welcome dinner and author reading.

-Our main event finishes in the late morning on Sunday, so you have time to get to the airport for an afternoon flight, possibly with a stop at the Blue Lagoon if you wish.
-Many of our participants choose to stay for the Relax, Read & Write two-night extension too.
+Our main event finishes in the late morning on Sunday, April 27, so you'll have time to get to the airport for an afternoon flight.
+Many of our participants choose to stay for the 2-night Relax & Write extension.

 Miscellaneous

-We thought about calling this event the Iceland Writers’ Retreat, but decided to keep our brand plain and simple and wanted to avoid confusion when others wrote about it.
-So we’re taking a page from several famous companies, like Diners Club and the Vancouver Writers Fest, and going apostrophe free.
+We thought about calling this event the Iceland Writers’ Retreat but decided to keep our brand clean and simple and wanted to avoid confusion when others wrote about it.
+So we’re taking a page from several famous companies and going apostrophe free.

 We did think about calling our event Iceland Writing Workshops or Iceland Writing Conference, but we chose the word retreat instead because we wanted to convey a sense of friendliness and intimacy to the event.
-It doesn’t mean you’ll be isolated or on your own — although of course there is time dedicated for you to work on your writing yourself — but rather that you’ll have the chance to be in a unique environment that is conducive to creativity and have the opportunity to mingle with like-minded people, rather than huge, impersonal crowds.
+It doesn’t mean you’ll be isolated or on your own but rather that you’ll have the chance to be in a unique environment conducive to creativity and have the opportunity to mingle with like-minded people, rather than huge, impersonal crowds.